Demo

 Zluri provides an unparalleled vantage point, offering effortless oversight of your entire software inventory.
 This platform excels in monitoring the diverse tools used across your company, delivering detailed insights into the software licenses associated with each application.

-What sets Zluri apart is its adoption of five robust discovery methods, including single sign-on (SSO), integration with financial systems, API integrations, optional desktop agents, and browser extensions.
+What sets Zluri apart is its adoption of nine robust discovery methods, including MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).
 This comprehensive approach leaves no license unaccounted for, providing adaptable solutions tailored to your organizational needs.

 Zluri's adaptability streamlines oversight of your software ecosystem, significantly reducing the likelihood of overlooked or underutilized licenses and fostering a more efficient and secure software environment.